SuperHouse/esp-open-rtos/extras/sht3x/README.md

 In the *single shot mode*, the user task has to perform all steps every time new sensor values ​​are needed.

+For convenience a high level function ```sht3x_measure``` that comprises all three steps above in only one function to perform a measurement.
+This function is the easiest way to use the sensor.
+It is most suitable for users that don't want to have the control on sensor details.

 The advantage of this mode is that the sensor can switch between successive measurements into the sleep mode, which is more energy-efficient.
 This is particularly useful when the measurement rate is less than 1 measurement per second.

 ### Periodic mode